 - 3. To change the default leak test parameters (refer to Figure 45), perform the following steps: - a.
 In the Set Time fields, enter the number of hours and minutes for the test to run. - b.
 In the Enter Flow Rate/Hour field, enter the flow rate per hour to use. - c.
 Click Config to start the process to upload these settings to the unit. - d.
 On the Enter Password screen (refer to Figure 42), enter the password.
-The default password is the number zero (0). - c.
+The default password is the number zero (0). - e.
 Click OK to upload the settings.

-Clicking Cancel does not save the changes. - f.
+f.
 Click OK when a Status Info screen displays that the configuration upload completed successfully (refer to Figure 43).